315+ Telescopes Ranked

 We recommend purchasing this telescope directly from Explore Scientific’s Arkansas-based online store in order to get the best possible price, shipping, and warranty.

-The main factor that makes this 10-inch Dobsonian different is that it is a truss telescope.
-In the past, telescopes and, for that matter, almost all commercial Dobsonians were what’s known as “solid tubes.”
+The Explore Scientific 10” Truss Dobsonian, is, as the name implies, a truss tube telescope.
+In the past, almost all commercial Dobsonians were what’s known as “solid tubes.”
 A solid tube telescope is one where the tube that holds the mirrors is completely solid, typically metal or, in some cases, wood.
 A truss-style telescope is almost completely different, as it is constructed with truss poles.
 This means that there is no tube at all.
-How can that be?
-Won’t light spill into the telescope?
-I will answer that here and also explain why it can be very advantageous.

 Explore Scientific 10" Truss Dobsonian